paser-group/MLForensics/task1.2.md

 #### Section-1.1.b

-> You will write a separate method in `https://github.com/paser-group/MLForensics/blob/farzana/FAME-ML/py_parser.py` to detect the following ... some code from `py.traverse.py` file will be helpful.
+> You will write a separate method in `https://github.com/paser-group/MLForensics/blob/farzana/FAME-ML/py_parser.py` to parse the following ... some code from `py.traverse.py` file will be helpful.
 Also, write a separate method in https://github.com/paser-group/MLForensics/blob/farzana/FAME-ML/lint_engine.py for detection

 - data = np.frombuffer(f.read(), np.uint8, offset=8)
 - mnist_loader = get_loader(config),